Nucs/BtcPoclbmWrapper/README.txt

-The point of this project is to create a handful tool for developers who would like to interact with the nice bitcoin miner <a href="https://github.com/m0mchil/poclbm">Poclbm</a> (by <a href="https://github.com/m0mchil">m0mchil</a>)
+The point of this project is to create a handful tool for developers who would like tointeract with the nice bitcoin miner [Poclbm](https://github.com/m0mchil/poclbm) (by [m0mchil](https://github.com/m0mchil))